TY-Jeong/VacHopPy/README.md

 #### (4) File organization
-Since AIMD simulations commonly cover timescales shorter than nanoseconds, a single AIMD simulation may contain a few hopping events.
+Since AIMD simulations typically cover timescales shorter than a nanosecond, a single AIMD simulation may contain a few hopping events.
 However, since **VacHopPy** computes the effective hopping parameters in static manner, sufficient sampling of hopping events is necessary to ensure reliablilty.
 To address this, **VacHopPy** processes multiple AIMD datasets simultaneously.
 Each AIMD dataset is distinguished by a label appended after an underscore in the file names (e.g., cond_{label}.json, pos_{label}.npy, force_{label}.npy).
 Below is an example of the recommended file structure:

 ```bash
 Example1